chaos-polymtl/lethe/doc/source/examples/multiphysics/rayleigh-benard-convection/rayleigh-benard-convection.rst

     <iframe width="560" height="315" src="https://www.youtube.com/embed/tEg5M-wiCp8" frameborder="0" allowfullscreen></iframe>

-Note that at Ra=10000, two vortices exist in the fluid, while an extra (relatively small) vortex appear near the right wall.
+Note that at Ra=10000, two vortices exist in the fluid, while an extra (relatively small) vortex appears near the right wall.
 The velocity magnitude in the vortices is larger at smaller Rayleigh number.

 -----------
 References